green-api/whatsapp-demo-chatbot-golang/README.md

 - Scene [`mainMenu.go`](scenes/mainMenu.go) - processes the user's selection and sends the main menu text in the selected language.
 Launches the `Endpoints` scene
 - Scene [`endpoints.go`](scenes/mainMenu.go) - executes the method selected by the user and sends a description of the method in the selected language.

-The file [`util.go`](util/util.go) contains the `SessionCheck()` method which is used to set the start scene again if the bot has not been contacted for more than 2 minutes.
+The file [`util.go`](util/util.go) contains the `IsSessionExpired()` method which is used to set the start scene again if the bot has not been contacted for more than 2 minutes.

 The file [`ymlReader.go`](util/ymlReader.go) contains the `getString()` method which returns strings from the `strings.xml` file by key.
 This file is used to store the texts of the bot's responses.